Sea eagle: Description

 Sea eagles vary in size, from Sanford's sea eagle, averaging 2–2.7 kg, to Steller's sea eagle, weighing up to 9 kg.
 At up to 6.9 kg, the white-tailed eagle is the largest eagle in Europe.
 Bald eagles can weigh up to 6.3 kg, making them the largest eagle native to North America.
 There are exceptional records of even heavier individuals in both the white-tailed and bald eagles, although not surpassing the largest Steller's sea eagles.
 The white-bellied sea eagle can weigh up to 4.5 kg.
 They are generally overall brown (from rich brown to dull grey-brown), often with white to the head, tail or underparts.
 Some of the species have an all-yellow beak as adults, which is unusual among eagles.
+The tail is entirely white in adult Haliaeetus species except for Sanford's, white-bellied, and Pallas's.
+Three species pairs exist: white-tailed and bald eagles, Sanford's and white-bellied sea eagles, and the African and Madagascar fish eagles, each of these consists of a white- and a tan-headed species.

 Their diets consist mainly of fish, aquatic birds, and small mammals.
 Nests are typically very large and positioned in a tree, but sometimes on a cliff.

-The tail is entirely white in adult Haliaeetus species except for Sanford's, white-bellied, and Pallas's.
-Three species pairs exist: white-tailed and bald eagles, Sanford's and white-bellied sea eagles, and the African and Madagascar fish eagles, each of these consists of a white- and a tan-headed species.